 "Taxpayer" means a taxpayer under this chapter.

 SECTION 3.
-Following each year in which a credit under this section has been claimed, the director of taxation shall submit a written report to the governor and the legislature, which shall include all projects qualifying for the tax credit, the commercial district where each project is located, the annual and projected total costs of each project, and the amount of the tax credit for each project.
+Following each year in which a tax credit under this section may be claimed, the director of taxation shall submit a written report to the governor and the legislature, which shall include all projects qualifying for the credit, the commercial district where each project is located, the annual and projected total costs of each project, and the amount of the credit for each project.

-At the termination of the tax credit in 2007, the legislature shall evaluate the overall impact of the tax credit in the revitalization of Hawaii's older commercial districts and shall determine if the tax credit should be extended.
+At the termination of the tax credit in 2010, the legislature shall evaluate the overall impact of the credit on the revitalization of Hawaii's older commercial districts and shall determine if the credit should be extended.

 SECTION 4.
 New statutory material is underscored.

 SECTION 5.
-This Act shall take effect upon approval; provided that section 2 shall apply to taxable years beginning after December 31, 1999.
+This Act shall take effect upon its approval; provided that section 2 shall apply to taxable years beginning after December 31, 2002.